DC-Central-Kitchen/dccentralkitchen/README.md

 - add all folders/files you do not want in your build inside .easignore

 ## Google Maps API key
 - React native maps package requires an API key for Android Platform.
 Please remember to use the PROD API key for production builds in your app.json.
-You can find the API key in [DCCK's GOOGLE CLOUD PLATFORM](https://console.cloud.google.com/apis/credentials?project=quickstart-1587887313757) under project - Healty Corners Prod.
+You can find the API key in [DCCK's GOOGLE CLOUD PLATFORM](https://console.cloud.google.com/apis/credentials?project=quickstart-1587887313757) under project - Healty Corners Prod, look for "Android Maps PROD Key".